Bricktech2000/Atto-8/bf/README.md

 Address `0x00` is assumed to be a memory-mapped standard input/output device.
 That is, `.` outputs by writing a byte to address `0x00` and `,` inputs by reading a byte from address `0x00`.

 When used as part of the Atto-8 microcomputer, the frontend implements non-blocking input which will return `0x00` if no input is currently available.
 This is different from an `EOF` condition, as input may become available at a later time.
-To send a newline to the Atto-8 microcomputer, the full `CRLF` sequence is required.

 Cells are 8-bit unsigned integers and wrap on overflow and underflow.